GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_list.rst

 .. _-E:

 **-E**
-    Enhance ASCII output by writing GMT segment headers with name of the two tracks and their total number of cross-overs [no segment headers].
+    Enhance ASCII output by writing GMT segment headers with names of the two tracks and their total number of cross-overs [no segment headers].

 .. _-F: